 The accountability needs to be moved from employee-to-boss, to co-owner-to-co-owner.
 This future of work operating model will ensure that anyone and everyone is free to make a difference, encouraged to do so, and develops a sense of responsibility that everyone is relying on each other to proactively be engaged towards everyone’s success.

-“You simply can’t compete with a company where the people are united and committed to each other, founded on human-dignity and mutual respect.”
+“You simply can’t compete with a company where the people are united and committed to each other, founded on mutual respect.”

 We are talking about conscious capitalism, where people come first, and genius comes out of a collective free people who are valued as co-owners, co-contributors, and co-leaders.

-Worried this kind of people centered operating model will hurt your bottomline?
-Fact is, companies operating this way have been outcompeting the growth of S&P 500 companies by a factor of 7X for the past 3 years.
+Worried this kind of people centered operating model will hurt your bottom-line?
+The facts show that companies operating this way have been outcompeting the growth of S&P 500 companies by a factor of 7X for the past 3 years.

 This isn’t just a model good for people, it’s the most successful, profitable, competitive, and growth-oriented business operating model in production today.
 Period!